Graduation Requirements Overview

 PE Competency Test

 Students must earn credit for physical education (PE) courses unless excused per RCW 28A.230.050.
 Students may be excused from PE (but not Health).
 Students who are excused from PE, upon the completion and approval of a PE waiver submitted to their counselor/administrator at Ballard, must still “demonstrate competency/mastery in the knowledge portion of PE in a district-approved written assessment that is aligned to Physical Education K–12 learning standards.”
 (WAC 180-51-068).
-This exam is only administered to 2nd semester seniors who did not take and pass a PE class while a student at Ballard.
+The PE Competency exam is only required for 2nd semester seniors who did not take and pass a PE class while a student at Ballard.

 24 credits are required for graduation earned from the below list of approved courses.
 The credit requirements are minimums both in terms of total credits required for graduation and for credits in the various subject areas.
 SPS graduation requirements meet most college entrance requirements for WA State schools.
 Some colleges may require additional courses.